steilerDev/icloud-photos-sync/pages/docs/user-guides/common-warnings.md

 # Common Warnings

-During the sync process a couple of warnings can pop up.
-The primary reason for this being, that the API behaves differently than I expect.
-Given however the experience I gathered, the following warnings will be printed out, but are handled gracefully by the application.
+While using this application, warnings might appear.
+This is either due to the fact that the API is not completely understood and/or inconsistent.
+The overall goals of the application can still be achieved, however a small percentage of assets might be miss-represented.
+The impact can be gauged by observing the below messages.

 Warnings can be suppressed with a [configuration options](https://steilerdev.github.io/icloud-photos-sync/user-guides/cli/).

-## `Ignoring unknown album type 6`
-The program only syncs albums (type `0`) and folders (type `3`) - any other unexpected album type will be ignored (those are maybe smart albums?).

-## `Filtering record <some-id>: duplicate`
-Because the iCloud API is arbitrarily limiting results, the application needs to send multiple queries in order to acquire the full data set.
-This is done in a conservative fashion (without knowing the exact limitations of the API), which sometimes leads to overlaps in the result set.

-Therefore duplicate entries in the query are removed.

-## `Ignoring unwanted record type (CPLContainerRelation)`
-As part of the folder sync, besides the CPLMaster and CPLAsset (which represent the actual pictures in the folder), there is also a `CPLContainerRelation` record type, which is irrelevant for this application, however this type is always returned and needs to be filtered out.
+### Authentication

+  - `Unable to request new MFA code <cause>` Requesting a new MFA code was unsuccessful.
+The cause should provide information about this - probably the selected method is not available.
+Re-try using a different method.
+  - `Received request with unsupported method` or `Received request to unknown endpoint` or `Received unexpected MFA code format, expecting 6 digits`
+    The local server, listening for commands in the context of multi-factor authentication received an unexpected request.
+Make sure your requests are [formatted correctly](https://steilerdev.github.io/icloud-photos-sync/get-started/#multi-factor-authentication).

+### Syncing

+  - Local Library:
+    - `Found invalid file <fileName>`
+      An invalid file was found in the directory tree and will be ignored - consider removing it.
+    - `Found dead symlink (removing it) <path>`
+      A dead symlink was found and removed.
+    - `Extraneous file found while processing a folder` An un-safe file was found in the directory tree - consider removing it.
+  - Remote Library:
-## `Expected <n> CPLMaster & <m> CPLAsset records, but got <x> CPLMaster & <y> CPLAsset records for album <someAlbum>`
+    - `Received unexpected amount of records, expected <n> CPLMaster & <m> CPLAsset records, but got <x> CPLMaster & <y> CPLAsset records for album <albumName>`
       In an initial set, the API is queried for the number of assets in a given album.
 This is followed by a query to get all assets associated with the album.
 For some reason those APIs sometimes return contradicting results.
 (I suspect an error within the iCloud backend)
+  - State write:
+    - `Unable to verify asset <assetName>`
+      After writing the asset, there is a conflict between the expected and actual state of the asset.
+Since this check fails, the file will be removed during the next sync execution and the retrieval of the remote asset is performed again.
+This might lead to temporary inconsistencies of the local library.
+    - `Unable to link assets, <pathA> to <pathB>`
+      An asset could not be linked into an album.
+The cause provided should indicate if this is due to an issue within the folder or a missing asset.
+This is probably related to previous errors and indicates temporary inconsistencies of the local library.
+    - `Unable to add album <albumName>`
+      The given album could not be added to the file tree.
+This does not affect the actual assets, since those are only linked to the album.
+The cause provided should indicate the root cause.
+This will lead to temporary inconsistencies of the local library.

-## `Warning: [...]
-Detected recoverable error, refreshing iCloud connection & retrying (#<n>)...`
+    - `Detected recoverable error, refreshing iCloud connection & retrying (#<retryCount>)...` A recoverable error happened during execution.
+This is most likely due to the fact, that the iCloud metadata will be stale after 60mins.
-Assets returned by the API are only valid for a certain amount of time (it seems to be one hour).
-This happens most often on an initial sync.

-After that the connection needs to be refreshed.
-The amount of retries can be configured.
+### Archiving

+  - `Unable to find remote asset <uuid>` or `Unable to get record name <name>` An asset that should be remotely deleted can not be retrieved.
+The remote asset will not be deleted by this process.